ExpediaGroup/styx/docs/developer-guide/api-overview.md

 ### Eventual

-Styx `Eventual` class is an envelope for a value that is available some time in future.
+The `Eventual` class is an envelope for a value that is available some time in future.
 It represents a deferred value that becomes eventually available, and thus enables asynchronous operations in Styx.
 If `Eventual` appears as a method return type then that method is asynchronous.

-The `Eventual` behaves much like a futures (such as the Java 8+ `CompletableFuture`) but it implements the Reactive Streams `Publisher` interface and is much simpler overall.
+The `Eventual` behaves much like a future (such as the Java 8+ `CompletableFuture`) but it implements the Reactive Streams `Publisher` interface and is much simpler overall.